survivejs/maintenance-book/manuscript/appendices/02-customizing-eslint.md

 ### Writing a Plugin

-In ESLint's case, the AST structure can be checked.
+In ESLint’s case, the AST structure can be checked.
 If something is wrong, it should let you know.
 Follow the steps below to set up a plugin:

 1. Set up a new project named `eslint-plugin-custom`.
 You can replace `custom` with something else.
 ESLint follows this naming convention.
 1. Execute `npm init -y` to create a dummy _package.json_